MediaComem/geocity-wc-map/README.md

 - An inclusion area.
 This is a `warning` type of notification.
 This rule contains two paramters:
   - type: for this rule, the value is `AREA_CONSTRAINT`
   - couldBypass: Allowed to bypass the rule.
 If the value is false or undefined, to validate, the user must be in the inclusion zone.
+- A maximum number of selected/created elements.
+This is a `warning` type notification.
+This rule contains two parameters:
+  - type: for this rule, the value is `MAX_SELECTION`
+  - maxElement: The maximum number of element you can select (-1 or no rules means no limit)
 - Information about the target mode.
 This is a `info` type of notification.
 This rule contains only one paramter.
   - type: for this rule, the value is `MOVE_TARGET`